-Before serving as counsel to LEGAL ONE and providing consulting services with IELP, Teresa practiced law for eighteen years as a litigator with the law firm of McCarter & English, LLP in Newark, New Jersey.
-Her concentration was in education and employment law, and she litigated matters involving civil rights, business franchise and other contract disputes, products liability, and insurance coverage.
+Before serving as counsel to LEGAL ONE and consulting with IELP, Teresa practiced law as a litigator with the law firm of McCarter & English, LLP in Newark, New Jersey.
+Her concentrations were in education and employment law, and she also litigated matters involving civil rights, franchise and other contract disputes, products liability, and insurance coverage.

-Upon graduation from law school, Teresa served as a law clerk to the Honorable John E. Keefe in the Superior Court of New Jersey, Chancery Division (Ret.
-J.A.D.).
+Upon graduation from law school, Teresa served as a law clerk to the Honorable John E. Keefe (ret.
+J.A.D.) in the Superior Court of New Jersey, Chancery Division.
 She holds a J.D. from Rutgers Law School-Newark, was a member of the Rutgers Law Review, and is a graduate of Wellesley College with a B.A. in Spanish and English.
 She also studied at the Universidad Complutense de Madrid.